jakeYeager/public-quakeworks-flux/project/tests/scaled-overlay.md

 # Narrative: Scaled Overlay

-To complement the geometric overlay analysis, a simple scaled overlay analysis was constructed by graphing associated batch results together on the same scale.
+To complement the geometric overlay analysis, a simple graph was constructed using associated batch outputs on the same scale.